Key Case Management Trends for 2026

 5. Training Standards & Succession Planning

 Strengthening the case management workforce starts with long-term commitment to people and their growth.
-In 2026, the focus will turn toward building resilience within the profession through training, development and certification programs that give case managers the skills and support they need to succeed.
+One-way organizations are putting that commitment into action is by making workforce resilience a priority.
+Through training, professional development, and certification programs, case managers gain the skills and support they need to succeed.

 Succession planning will also take center stage, ensuring that as experienced professionals retire, the next generation is prepared to step confidently into leadership roles.
 Broader workforce studies in healthcare warn of persistent gaps by 2028, underscoring the urgency of preparing future leaders now.
 These strategies are not just about filling vacancies; they are about creating a sustainable foundation for the future of case management.